pete-naish/js-component-boilerplate/readme.md

 };
 ```

-In this boilerplate, however, we define a variable (named whatever, but for ease I give it the same name as the component) and assign our exposed bits to it:
+In this boilerplate, however, we define a variable (named whatever, but it makes sense to give it the same name as the component) and assign our exposed bits to it:

 ```js
 // js/functions/components/gallery.js